opendilab/GoBigger-Challenge-2021/README.md

         raise NotImplementedError
 ```

 Note that all submission should extend with `BaseSubmission`.
-We will provide `team_name` and `player_names` for each submission as their basic parameters. `team_names` means the name of team which this submission controls.
-We also know that there are several players in a team, which is relative with the `player_names` in the parameters.
+We will provide `team_name` and `player_names` for each submission as their basic parameters. `team_names` means the name of team that this submission controls.
+We also know that several players in a team are relative to the `player_names` in the parameters.
 We will call `get_actions()` when we try to get actions from this submission.
-So that participants should implements `get_actions()` in their submission.
-This function will receive `obs` as its parameters, which is similar with what we provide in [tutorial](https://gobigger.readthedocs.io/en/latest/tutorial/space.html#observation-space).
-For example, submissions will get `obs` as following:
+So that participants should implement `get_actions()` in their submission.
+This function will receive `obs` as its parameters, similar to what we provide in the [tutorial](https://gobigger.readthedocs.io/en/latest/tutorial/space.html#observation-space).
+For example, submissions will get `obs` as follows:

 ```python
 global_state, player_state = obs
 ```

-`global_state` in details:
+`global_state` in detail:

 ```python
 {